sarnau/HP-8711C-RF-Network-Analyzer/README.md

 Before doing *ANYTHING*, please do a backup of the Correction constants!
 Not just the non-volatile RAM, but also on a floppy disk!
 Make sure to copy it of the floppy to e.g. a USB stick, which you keep with the device.
 Just in case!

-## Software update
+## Software update to C.04.52

 The latest firmware for the 8711C, 8712C, 8713C, 8714C is C.04.52.
-It is available on the [Keysight website](https://www.keysight.com/us/en/lib/software-detail/computer-software/8711c-8712c-8713c-8714c-network-analyzer-firmware-upgrade-c0452-14acirc-mb-1000000337epsgsud.html), but requires access to a very old DOS computer.
-Dosbox on macOS or Windows doesn't like the LIF.EXE tool.
-I would appreciate if somebody could send me a disk image with this update.
+It is available on the [Keysight website](https://www.keysight.com/us/en/lib/software-detail/computer-software/8711c-8712c-8713c-8714c-network-analyzer-firmware-upgrade-c0452-14acirc-mb-1000000337epsgsud.html).
 I also added it to the repository.

+Because the official tools doesn't work in Dosbox and requires an old computer, I've written a little Python script to generate a disk image from the update files.
+I then used Greaseweazle to write it to a 3.5 HD floppy disk on my Mac.
+Put the disk into the drive and turn the 871XC on to update the device.

 ## Maintenance in the power supply